Ultraman: Towards the Future: Production

+The series was produced by Japanese company Tsuburaya Productions in partnership with the SAFC.
+It was filmed in South Australia.
 Principal photography lasted for four months.

 Terry Larsen provided the environmental and ecological themes for the show.
-Unlike previous installments, spandex was used for Ultraman instead of a rubber suit.
+Unlike previous instalments, spandex was used for Ultraman instead of a rubber suit.
 Director Andrew Prowse stated that the decision to employ spandex instead of the traditional rubber suit was made so that the "actor could move in it" and "reduce the risk of heat exhaustion" however, the suit actor passed out one day in the spandex suit.
 Steve Apps and Robert Simper performed the Ultraman suitmation sequences.
 Vicky Kite constructed the suits while Andrew Blaxland oversaw the production design.

+Release

+The series did not initially air in Australia, instead being released direct to video and LaserDisc in Japan on 25 September 1990.
+The series aired in Japan in 1991 (rerun in 1995), and in the United States in 1992.

 Merchandising

 Soundtrack

-The music was composed by Shinsuke Kazato and performed by The Adelaide Symphony Orchestra.
+The music was composed by Shinsuke Kazato and performed by the Adelaide Symphony Orchestra.
 Most of the melodies and motifs are based on very similar music used in the 1987 anime Ultraman USA (a.k.a.
 Ultraman: The Adventure Begins), which was also scored by Shinsuke Kazato.

 The Ultraman G soundtrack was first released by Nippon Columbia Co., Ltd in 1992 as stock number COCC-9745.
 It was re-released in 2007 as part of Nippon Columbia's "ANIMEX2000" series of inexpensive album reissues, under stock number COCC-72238.
 As of 2016, this version is still available for order from Japanese record stores.